 Lunch should be both satisfying and energizing.
 These squash recipes won’t disappoint!

-• Roasted Vegetable Salad: Toss cubed squash with olive oil, salt, and pepper.
-Roast in the oven at 400°F (200°C) for about 20 minutes.
-Serve over mixed greens with a sprinkle of feta cheese and balsamic vinaigrette.
+- Roasted Vegetable Salad: Combine cubed squash in olive oil, salt and pepper.
+Bake in the oven at 400°F (200°C) for about 20 minutes.
+To serve, pile onto mixed greens and top with a sprinkle of feta cheese and drizzle of balsamic vinaigrette.

-• Squash Soup: Sauté onions and garlic in a pot, add diced squash, and pour in vegetable stock.
-Simmer until the squash is tender.
-Blend until smooth, and season to taste.
-This warming soup is perfect for a chilly day.
+- Squash Soup: In a pot, sauté onions and garlic, then add diced squash and pour in vegetable stock.
+Cook until the squash has softened.
+Puree until smooth, and season to taste.
+This warming soup is just the trick on a cold day.

 Dinner Meals